Ugh, Call Center Coaching…Let’s talk about it.

 Defining the Challenges with Call Center Coaching

 - Coaching wreaks havoc on contact center bandwidth.
-During coaching sessions, call center reps and agents need to stop talking with customers or prospective customers, which is their job.
+During coaching sessions, call center reps and agents need to stop customer interactions and speaking with prospective customers, which is their job.
 With so many call centers already at capacity, that’s a no-go.

 - Coaching doesn’t scale.
 Let’s say a call center manager with 100 agents has an excellent 30-minute coaching session with an individual agent.
 Naturally, the call center manager might want to provide that training for the rest of the agents.
 But that could take literally 50 hours — that’s more than two full days, and well over a full work week.
 So even if you were to crack the call center coaching code, it’s still almost impossible to deploy at scale.